skpawar1305/Updater-stuff/fajita.md

 AncientOS v3.5

 Source Changelogs:
+- Add scrambled PIN
-- Add Lockscreen Visualizer
+- Add quick unlock

-Device Changelogs:
+- Move aosp gestures from under system to AncientSettings
+- Move IMEI from About Phone to Sim Status
-- Add new features to ClearVisionKernel:
+- Add adaptive playback
-- Default blu_schedutil governor
-- Support for Boeffla wakelock blocker
-- Support for KLapse 5.0
-- Optimize kgsl memory
-- Simplify touchboost check and process
-- Optimize zram
-- Latest security patches from OOS 10.3.3
+- Allow you to automatically copy logs to deldog when an app crashes